The Williams College Web Archive collects:

 We attempt to completely reproduce a site for archival purposes.

-The Archives collects websites that are publicly accessible.
+We collect websites that are publicly accessible.
 These may include pages with personal information.

-The Archives may crawl your site for a specific period of time or on an ongoing basis.
+We may crawl your site for a specific period of time or on an ongoing basis.
 This varies depending on the scope of a particular project.
 Some archiving activities are related to a time-sensitive event, such as before and immediately after a national election, or immediately following an event.
 Other archiving activities may be ongoing with no specified end date.

 Questions?
 Contact us.